18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 contained in \[[<span class="underline">Pricing Template</span>](https://docs.google.com/spreadsheets/d/1di6d-M34Dx79XXAsPZawYw-VwnXaIByHOQv_NyS9144/edit#gid=2048235537)\],
 for all work described in the RFQ, PWS and QASP.
 Missing or incomplete pricing data may result in the quote no longer being considered.
+Pricing must be submitted with all Phase 1 information.

 TTS will evaluate the price quote to determine that the total proposed price is realistic, reasonable, and fair.
 For award purposes, TTS will